 'You are here because you are special, and this, is a special school'

-Founder's Day 2018 gave the whole school community a moment to come together, reflect on the year's achievements and be inspired by our Speaker, Dr Joshua Muggleton and our outgoing Head Boy, William Tallon and his deputies, William Booth and James Woods.
+Founder's Day 2018 gave the whole school community a moment to come together, celebrate the year's achievements and be inspired by our speaker, Dr Joshua Muggleton, our outgoing Head Boy, William Tallon, and his deputies, William Booth and James Woods.

 Mr. Jonathan Hetherington

 'This is our school.
 It embodies and delivers that for which its name stands.
 It offers a genuinely transformative experience for its pupils, providing a route through adolescence by which they learn to understand their strengths, and to believe in themselves.'

 Last year, as I delivered my report to you, we had a group in Tanzania.
 Indeed, one of their number was appointed Head Boy in absentia.
 It was my pleasure, some two weeks into the summer holidays as he was in his parents’ car travelling home from the airport, to announce to him, by telephone, the news of his elevation – although it seemed suspiciously like word had reached him before that point.